jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 In this example the XSLT **adds the value ```<intB>8</intB>```** that will not be present in the request.

 Add `soap-xml-request-handling` plugin and configure the plugin with:
-- `XsltTransformBefore` property with this XSLT definition:
+- `xsltTransformBefore` property with this XSLT definition:
 ```xml
 <xsl:stylesheet version="1.0" xmlns:xsl="http://www.w3.org/1999/XSL/Transform">
   <xsl:output version="1.0" method="xml" encoding="utf-8" omit-xml-declaration="no"/>